 A new season of NBC’s “The Biggest Loser” recently started.
 Have you seen this show?
-My wife, Cherie, loves it; she finds it inspirational to watch these folks put them through such a tough ordeal in order to improve their health.
+My wife, Cherie, loves it; she finds it inspirational to watch these folks go through such a tough ordeal in order to improve their health.
 I enjoy it as well, though my motives are completely different.
-There are some pretty large individuals on that show.
-Somehow watching them makes me feel less self-conscious of my physical shape and fitness, or lack there of.
-Somehow watching these folks toil makes me feel good about myself as I sit on the couch enjoying a handful of chips!
+Somehow watching these folks literally work their butts, while someone is screaming at them, makes me feel less self-conscious of my physical shape and fitness, or lack thereof.
+Knowing that I haven’t gotten to that point yet allows me to justify why I’m sitting on a couch watching them while reaching for a handful of potato chips!

 But, it seems to me that the current approach doesn’t really solve the problem.
 Yes, it helps.
 Someone who was 250 pounds that loses 5 pounds now equals someone who was 400 pounds that loses 8.
 But, someone who is 400 pounds still has a lot more to lose over the long haul.

 Let’s consider two theoretical contestants; I’ll call them Bob and Jillian.
 Let’s assume that they each have an ideal weight of 175 lbs.
 Let’s assume Jillian starts the competition at 225 lbs and Bob starts at 275 lbs.
 Imagine that 2/3rds through the competition, they’ve both lost 22% of their body weight.
 That means that Bob, the heavier of the two, has lost 61 pounds and now weighs 213 lbs.
 But Jillian, the lighter of the two, has lost 49.5 lbs and now weighs 175.5 lbs.
 She has nowhere to go from here, while Bob still has room to lose another 38 lbs!
-But, is that really the person who should be considered to have made the most achievement?
+As a result, its likely Bob will win the long-run, unless Jillian struggles to lose weight beyond her ideal!
+But, in this fictional case, is Bob really the person who should be considered to have made the most achievement?
 Afterall the lighter of the two contestants made it to ideal weight much faster.
 Isn’t that what really counts?

 This same phenomenon creeps up from time to time in the world of physical verification when we talk about scaling.
 Let’s face it, scaling is hugely important for DRC runtimes these days.
 If you are designing at 32nm or 28nm with a design with billions of devices, there is simply no way you are going to get reasonable runtimes without it.

 But, with all that in mind, we still realize that scaling is only a means to an end.
 The end goal is really fastest turn around times.
-Sometimes its easiest to lose track of this goal, putting the emphasis not on runtimes but on scaling itself.
+Sometimes it’s easy to lose track of this goal, putting the emphasis not on runtimes but on scaling itself.
 This can be misleading.
 Consider the two scaling graphs below.

-If you consider these two graphs out of context, it may be easy to conclude that the second graph represents the best solution for physical verification performance, because it seems to scale to more CPUs.
-But, there are some unstated assumptions made by doing so.
+If you consider these two graphs out of context, you may conclude that the second graph represents the best solution for physical verification performance, because it seems to scale to more CPUs.
+But this may not be true due to some unstated assumptions.

 First, scaling is always measured by reference to some starting point.
-These starting points are not necessarily scaled.
-Recall our two Biggest Loser contestants, Bob and Jillian.
+These starting points are not necessarily scaled with respect to one another.
+To illustruate, lets go back to our Biggest Loser analogy.
+Recall our two contestants, Bob and Jillian.
 Let’s assume that after 2/3rds through the season, Jillian stopped losing weight, but Bob continued to lose another 20 lbs through the course of the season.
-You could plot “scaling” as a curve of weight per week.
+You could plot “scaling” as a curve of their current weight per week.
 In doing so, you’d clearly see that the heavier contestant’s weight loss ‘scaled’ further.
 But, could you then conclude that this means that contestant is somehow more fit?
 Of course not; Jillian weighs less!

 The same is true for physical verification and scaling.
 Let’s consider the same original scaling graphs, but this time, lets plot them not by relative speed-up, but by actual runtimes.
 In doing so, some new information comes to light that can dramatically change the picture.
 Now we can see that the first graph’s curve stopped scaling earlier, but actually reached a faster total runtime in the end.

 Again, there is a similar analogy in the world of physical verification.
 Amdahl’s law clearly shows that all scaling solutions eventually reach a point of diminishing returns.
-In other words, every tool will eventually plateau with more CPUs, or, in some cases, even start to run slower.
+In other words, like ideal body weight, every tool will eventually reach a runtime plateau, where adding more CPUs does not improve performance, and may even start to run slower.
 This basically means that you cannot extrapolate a scaling curve.
-We illustrate this point by extending the previous scaling curves to more CPUs below – clearly the extrapolation as not a safe bet.
+We illustrate this point by extending the previous scaling curves to more CPUs below – clearly the extrapolation was not a safe bet.

-Its for this reason that Calibre is not just optimized for scaling.
-It would be relatively easy to modify the Calibre architecture such that it scaled further, but to do so would likely increase the total runtime and memory usage.
+It’s for this reason that Calibre is not just optimized for scaling.
+It would be relatively easy to modify the Calibre architecture such that it scaled further.
+This would be akin to binge eating before going on the Biggest Loser show.
+To do so, however, would likely increase the total runtime and memory usage.
 Instead, the focus for Calibre is first on reducing total CPU times through a combination of continued engine improvements and optimizations and by introducing new operations to simplify and speed new process checking requirements.
 Below is an example of performance improvements due to engine optimization in Calibre over the past year.

 With this approach, the total CPU time required to run a job is significantly reduced.
 This means that when scaling to multiple CPUs, there is less computation that needs to be shared.
 In otherwords, less hardware is required to get to the ideal performance goals.
-Or, to go back to our Biggest Loser analogy, it means that Calibre is doing what it needs to to stay fit and trim from the beginning, instead of having to spend weeks on the treadmill with people screaming at you to improve!
+Or, to go back to our Biggest Loser analogy, it means that Calibre is doing what it needs to do stay fit and trim from the beginning, instead of having to spend weeks on the treadmill with people screaming for improvement!